-{\bf 7.4} If the Learning Spaces are ``less distributive'', i.e. feature fewer colors, then the cliques in the digraph $D({\cal L})$ become larger and with them $\Sigma_{JN}$ (viewing that each $k$-clique $\{P_1, \cdots, P_k\}$ induces $k(k-1)$ implications in $\Sigma_{JN}$).
+{\bf 7.4} If the Learning Spaces are ``less distributive'', i.e. feature fewer colors, then the cliques in the digraph $D({\cal L})$ become larger and with them $\Sigma_{JN}$, viewing that each $k$-clique $\{P_1, \cdots, P_k\}$ induces $k(k-1)$ implications in $\Sigma_{JN}$.
 The discussed standard implementation of the $n$-algorithm would thus potentially suffer from a large implication base $\Sigma_{\cal L}$, though not as badly as the $e$-algorithm can suffer from a large base $\Theta_{\min}$ of dimplications.
 The good new is, the implications in $\Sigma_{JN}$ enjoy a lot of symmetry.
 In a nutshell, for fixed $P_j$ all $k-1$ implications induced by the arcs $P_i \mapsto P_j$ can be bundled to one ``compound''-implication whose algorithmic complexity isn't much higher than {\it one} ordinary implication.
 Furthermore all implications in $\Sigma_{po}$ have singleton premises and thus are benign.
-All of this gives rise to a special-purpose algorithm for implications such as the ones in $\Sigma ({\cal L})$.
-This work in progress will be set in the framework of {\it abstract convex geometries}, which are structures dual to antimatroids ($=$ Learning Spaces by 3.5).
+All of this gives rise to a special-purpose algorithm for implications such as the ones in $\Sigma ({\cal L})$ (work in progress).